 For three decades, the Schatz Energy Research Center has pioneered clean and renewable technologies worldwide.
-The Center is affiliated with the Environmental Resources Engineering department, collaborates with faculty from multiple departments at Humboldt State, and provides hands-on research opportunities for students from many disciplines.
-The Center does business through the HSU Sponsored Programs Foundation, a not-for-profit, public benefit 501(c)(3) corporation.
+The Center is affiliated with the Environmental Resources Engineering department and collaborates with faculty from multiple departments at Cal Poly Humboldt, and provides hands-on research opportunities for students from many disciplines.
+The Center does business through the university’s Sponsored Programs Foundation, a not-for-profit, public benefit 501(c)(3) corporation.
 Contributions to the Schatz Center are fully tax deductible.

 Thank you!
 We appreciate your support and pledge to keep working diligently to solve our energy problems.

 I look forward to a successful research effort and hope that eventually it can solve many of the world’s energy and pollution problems.Dr.
 Louis Schatz, in a letter accompanying his first contribution